What a scorcher this summer is turning out to be. (Ha! It will probably start raining tomorrow and not stop for weeks.)

 Getting meals on the table at the moment is a bit of a pain as I have little enthusiasm for spending time in the kitchen at this time of year, though I can be persuaded to make a batch of Lemon Squash, which disappears at alarming speed.

-Home-made lemon squash is deliciously refreshing and so simple to make that at the start of summer, I rush off to buy some citric acid (hopeful that the pharmacy has restocked after the elderflower cordial rush) and set to work.
+Home-made lemonade (or lemon squash) is deliciously refreshing and so simple to make that at the start of summer, I rush off to buy some citric acid (hopeful that the pharmacy has restocked after the elderflower cordial rush) and set to work.
 A little bit of peeling, squeezing and stirring isn’t too taxing.

 Should you want to make your own Lemon Squash, here’s the recipe.